dhgarrette/gformat-wrapper/README.md

 ### Arguments

-Exactly of the following arguments must be specified:
+Exactly one of the following arguments must be specified:

     commit
-        Formats all Java files modified since the last commit.
+      Formats all Java files modified since the last commit. branch [OTHER_BRANCH]
-        This is the default.

-    push
-        Formats all Java files modified since the last push to the current branch.

-    remote REPO BRANCH
-        Formats all Java files modified since the last push to the given branch of the given repo.
-(E.g. `remote origin master`).
+      Formats all Java files modified since diverging from OTHER_BRANCH.
+      Defaults to 'origin/master'.

-    all
+    all PATHS...
-        Formats all Java files within (and below) the current directory.
+      Formats all Java files within (and below) the specified paths.

 ### Options

     --dryrun, -d
         Show the files that would be formatted without actually modifying them.

+### Examples

+Format everything modified on this branch: `gformat.py branch`

+Format a single file: `gformat.py all path/to/file.java`

+Format everything within directory 'src': `gformat.py all src`